Links on Android Authority may earn us a commission. Learn more.

 Samsung Game Launcher: The basics

 Samsung Game Launcher is accessible from your Samsung phone’s app drawer.
 Can’t find it?
-Then try searching for “Game Launcher” via the Finder Search bar at the top of the app menu.
+Then try searching for Game Launcher via the Finder Search bar at the top of the app menu.
 If you’re still not seeing the app, you can visit Settings > Advanced features > Game Launcher and toggle the switch to enable it on your device.

-Using Game Tools from Game Launcher
+Using the Game Booster in Samsung Game Launcher

 Read more: Try out the new OnePlus app Game Space